joncamfield/joncamfield.com/resume.md

 ## Meta (2022 - Present; Washington, DC): Defense Lead, Threat Ideation

-lead the Defense team within Meta's Security Policy organization.
+I lead the Defense team within Meta's Security Policy organization.
 We drive cross-functional work to anticipate and prevent malicious activity by resourced and determined adversaries, including state-backed influence operations, spyware vendors, and international criminal organizations.
 In addition to leading a team of cybersecurity and policy experts, I individually